Create a

 Defining moments that matter

 Moments that matter (MTMs) are the events or occurrences that, when experienced by employees, tend to create the most significant impression on their work perceptions, attitudes, and behaviors.
-They are the ones that matter the most to employees, as they (fairly or unfairly) communicate the company culture, how much it values them as employees, the extent to which the company or their manager cares about them as people, etc. Large or small, the experiences accumulate over time, and if more positive than negative, they tend to keep workers on an upbeat track of motivation, engagement, and longevity.
+They are the ones that matter most to employees, as they (fairly or unfairly) communicate the company culture, how much the company values them, and the extent to which the company or their manager cares about them as people.
+Large or small, the experiences accumulate over time, and if more positive than negative, they tend to keep workers on an upbeat track of motivation, engagement, and longevity.

-Remember that these moments can also create a negative impression if they occur at a significant stage of the employee’s work or personal life.
+Remember that these moments can also leave a negative impression if they occur at a significant stage in an employee’s work or personal life.
 McKinsey, for example, says that while these “moments of truth” can “create a disproportionate uplift in experience,” they can also create employee pain points that need to be addressed.”
-The negative impact should be treated as the biggest concern, as they can quietly (often unknown to HR and leadership) and unnecessarily create deficits in the most valued talent outcomes.
+The negative impact should be treated as the biggest concern, as it can quietly (often unknown to HR and leadership) and unnecessarily create deficits in the most valued talent outcomes.

 The concept originates from the marketing/sales concept of the “customer experience,” where "moments of truth" are points in the “customer journey” that determine whether or not a potential customer will buy from a company.
 Similarly, employee MTMs determine the extent to which they will put forth extra effort, support the company’s mission, goals, and objectives, and help maintain a positive culture of mutual support and innovation.